Shaaali/identity-apps/docs/guides/branding/README.md

    <tr>
       <td>Font Color</td>
       <td>
-         <p>This is the font color of the input labels in the login screens.</p>
+         <p>This is the font color of the input labels on the login screens.</p>
          <p>By default, the page font color will be used until a value for this is defined.</p>
       </td>
    </tr>